Churches in Baldur

 The town of Baldur takes pride in maintaining their churches.
 In Baldur there are 4 churches, Lutheran Immanuel, St. Mark's Anglican (no services), St. James Catholic, and the United Church.
 While the Grund Frelsis (oldest Icelandic Church in Canada) is just 5 miles north of Baldur.

 The Lutheran Immanuel Church in Baldur is on the corner of Oak Creek Road and Carrie Avenue.
 The Lutheran church was constructed in 1907, by Arni Sveinson.
-The church is still in very good condition, and holds service on the first and third sundays of every month, excluding June, July and August (service is held at Grund these months).
+The church is still in very good condition and is a valued piece of our community.

 Features of Interest: